Summer Internships

 Museum Voices Internships at the Princeton University Art Museum

 Undergraduate and graduate students are invited to apply for the Museum Voices Internship at the Princeton University Art Museum.
-As part of the Museum’s general summer internship program, the 2024 Museum Voices internships will run for eight weeks from Monday, June 3, to Friday, July 26All students, both undergraduate and graduate, currently enrolled in accredited college or university programs in any discipline are eligible to apply.
+As part of the Museum’s general summer internship program, the 2025 Museum Voices internships will run for eight weeks from Monday, June 2, to Friday, July 25All students, both undergraduate and graduate, currently enrolled in accredited college or university programs in any discipline are eligible to apply.
 Princeton University students, first-generation/low-income students, and students with racial and ethnic identities underrepresented in the art museum industry are encouraged to apply.

-Interns have the opportunity to intern in one of several departments, including curatorial, education, development, information technology, marketing, collections services, publications, or retail and wholesale operations.
+Interns have the opportunity to intern in one of several departments, including curatorial, education, and information technology.
 Based on the available internship positions listed below, summer applicants should select ONE internship in their application; however, the Museum cannot guarantee that applicants will be offered a position in their preferred department.

 Interns are selected on the basis of their experience, academic training, and existing skills.
 Most interns will have the opportunity to learn about collections research firsthand.

-Photography: The intern will participate in a variety of curatorial research and writing projects including provenance research on works in the collections and acquisition reports for new additions to the collections.
+Photography: The intern will assist with a variety of research and writing projects, including provenance research on works in the collections and acquisition reports for new additions to the collections.
 Graduate student or undergraduate with exceptional writing skills preferred.

 The PUPP Summer Institute offers robust academic courses ranging from literature and writing to college preparation, math, art, sociology, and laboratory science.
 Courses are taught by master teachers from the region.
 Additional activities include an overnight leadership retreat, college visits, and trips to museums and cultural institutions.

-Art Teaching Assistant Responsibilities: Art TAs are assigned to support the Art Studio course offered to all three PUPP cohorts each summer.
+Art Teaching Assistant (TA) Responsibilities: Art TAs support the Art Studio course offered to all three PUPP cohorts each summer.
 The course is taught by a lead teacher with significant support from the Art TAs and additional support from cohort TAs who work more broadly with PUPP in the summer.
-Art TAs help develop and deliver curriculum in the Art Studio course including demonstrations and classroom leadership, as well as delivering brief lectures on artists and projects.
-The Art TAs also work in collaboration with the Art Teacher and Art Museum supervisor to plan and execute the art excursion day to a local or regional arts institution.
+Art TAs help develop and deliver curriculum in the Art Studio course which include demonstrations and classroom leadership, as well as delivering brief lectures on artists and projects.
+The Art TAs also work in collaboration with the Art Teacher and Art Museum supervisor to plan and execute the Art excursion day to a local or regional arts institution.
 The Art TAs play a crucial role with the students, balancing a fine line between mentor and teacher/leader.
 Some weekend and evening work required.

-Museum Education Responsibilities: This position will also have the opportunity to learn from members of the Museum’s Education Department, participating in summer programs, K–12 and adult engagement programs, and special projects.
+Museum Education Responsibilities: This position will also work with the Museum’s Education department providing support for summer programs, K-12, and adult engagement programs, and special projects.

 SKILLS REQUIRED: Strong candidates for the position should:

-• possess and be able to model strong academic, organizational, and communication skills
+• possess and model strong academic, organizational, and communication skills

 • be competent in art history and studio art